Terms of Service

-These User Terms of Service (the “User Terms”) govern your access and use of our online & mobile knowledge cloud platform and our 3rd party content and assessment partners (the “Services”).
+These User Terms of Service (the “User Terms“) govern your, the Authorizer User’s (as defined below), access and use of our online (the “Website“) & mobile (the “App“) knowledge cloud platform and our 3rd party content and assessment partners (the “Services“).
 Please read them carefully.
-Even though you are signing onto an existing platform, these User Terms apply to you —the prospective user reading these words.
+Even though, in some cases you may be are signing onto an existing platform, these User Terms apply to you —the prospective user reading these words.

 Please read these User Terms carefully to ensure that you understand each provision.
 These User Terms contain a Binding and Mandatory Arbitration and Class Action/Jury Trial waiver provision that required the use of arbitration on an individual basis to resolve disputes, rather than jury trial or class actions and limits the remedies available to you in the event of certain disputes.

 These User Terms are a legally binding contract between you and us.
 As part of these User Terms, you agree to comply with the most recent version of our Acceptable Use Policy, which is incorporated by reference into these User Terms.
 If you access or use the Services, or continue accessing or using the Services after being notified of a change to the User Terms or the Acceptable Use Policy, you confirm that you have read, understand and agree to be bound by the User Terms and the Acceptable Use Policy.
 “We”, “our” and “us” currently refers to EdCast Inc (“EdCast“).